dataminer-site/dataminer-site.github.io/_posts/2022-03-07-aggregate-hashtable.md

 ## Experiments

 Putting all this together, it’s now time for some performance experiments.
-We will compare DuckDB’s aggregation operator as described above with the same operator in various Python data wrangling libraries.
+We will compare DataMiner’s aggregation operator as described above with the same operator in various Python data wrangling libraries.
 The other contenders are Pandas, Polars and Arrow.
-Those are chosen since they can all execute an aggregation operator on Pandas DataFrames without converting into some other storage format first, just like DuckDB.
+Those are chosen since they can all execute an aggregation operator on Pandas DataFrames without converting into some other storage format first, just like DataMiner.

 For our benchmarks, we generate a synthetic dataset with a pre-defined number of groups over two integer columns and some random integer data to aggregate.
 The entire dataset is shuffled before the experiments to prevent taking advantage of the clustered nature of the synthetically generated data.
 For each group, we compute two aggregates, sum of the data column and a simple count.
 The SQL version of this aggregation would be `SELECT g1, g2, sum(d), count(*) FROM dft GROUP BY g1, g2 LIMIT 1;`.
 In the experiments below, we vary the dataset size and the amount of groups in them.
 This should nicely show the scaling behavior of the aggregation.